 A decision tree is a tree-shaped diagram that shows statistical probability or determines a course of action.
-It shows the steps to take and why one choice may lead to another.
-Therefore, it is a suitable decision-making tool for research analysis or for planning the strategy to reach a goal.
+It shows the analysts and by that, the decision-makers which steps they have to take and how different choices could affect the whole process.
+Therefore, it is a suitable tool for research analysis, probability calculation, risk management, or strategic planning as well.

 A decision tree has three main parts: a root node, leaf nodes, and branches.
 The root node is the target value that we are seeking to reach.
 The leaf nodes contain the information about criteria.
 The branches connect the nodes and show the route through the leaves to the target value.

 At first sight, it may look difficult to create a decision tree from raw data.
 The good news is that AnswerMiner builds the tree automatically from the dataset.
-There are only a few steps to take to make a decision tree:
+There are only a few steps to take for making a prediction tree.

 Tree in Action